Techtonica/curriculum/roles-in-tech/developer-advocate.md

 ### Motivation
 A developer evangelist is a mediator or translator between a company and the developers.
-Even if you don't write codes, you can get into your dream companies.
+Even if you don't write code, you can get into your dream company.

 You can still set your position in your dream companies like [Google](https://about.google/intl/en/) and [Intel](https://www.indeed.com/rc/clk?jk=a8aa7933e3960051&fccid=f1374be6a45f4b8a&vjs=3).
 All the top companies or you may say brands have a position of "Developer Advocate".
 And on following the correct steps you can be one of them.